sgoettel/epistoMap_xml/README.md

 </correspDesc>
 ~~~

-Any `<correspDesc>` element missing essential information, such as `<persName>`, `<placeName>`, or `<date>`, is skipped!
+Any `<correspDesc>` element missing essential information is skipped!
 Otherwise there wouldn't be an accurate visualization.

 ## Processing

 - The script reads the input data using pandas and processes it to extract unique sender-receiver pairs.
 It employs the folium library to create an interactive map with two marker clusters: one for senders and another for receivers.
 - The script allows users to adjust certain constants, such as the `OFFSET` and `POLYLINE_WEIGHT_MULTIPLIER`.
 The `OFFSET` is used to randomly shift the location of markers on the map, preventing overlapping markers when they are located at the same coordinates.
+The `POLYLINE_WEIGHT_MULTIPLIER` is a constant used to adjust the thickness of the polylines representing correspondences, with a higher number of correspondences between sender/receiver resulting in a thicker polyline.
 - The script extracts GeoNames IDs from the `@ref` attribute of the `<placeName>` elements in the input XML data.
 It then uses these IDs to query the GeoNames API.
-- The `populate_location_pairs()` function creates a dictionary that holds the necessary information for each unique sender-receiver pair.
-- Polylines representing correspondences are assigned random colors.
-- When clicking on a polyline, a popup appears displaying information about the correspondence, including the sender's and receiver's names, and the date(s) of the correspondence.
-If a `<correspDesc>` element contains a `@ref` URL, then the URL will be saved as a link for the respective date in the popup.
-- The script groups the letters based on sender and receiver IDs, ensuring that a sender or receiver is only displayed once when they are at the exact same location.
+- In the script, the function `populate_location_pairs()` is responsible for grouping the letters based on sender and receiver IDs.
+It creates a dictionary holding the necessary information for each unique sender-receiver pair, ensuring that a sender or receiver is only displayed once when they are at the exact same location.

 ## Output

 The output is an interactive HTML map with some features.
-Senders and receivers are represented by distinct markers (arrow-up for senders, arrow-down for receivers) with polyline connections between sender and receiver locations.
-You easily can change the map tiles, adjust the offset value in the `add_offset` function to control the marker separation or alter the weight and popup content etc.
+Senders and receivers are represented by distinct markers (arrow-up for senders, arrow-down for receivers) with polyline (randomly colored) connections between sender and receiver locations.
+When clicking on a polyline, a popup appears displaying information about the correspondence, including the sender's and receiver's names, and the date(s) of the correspondence.
+If a `<correspDesc>` element contains a `@ref` URL, then the URL will be saved as a link for the respective date in the popup.